-^a These species have critical habitat designated under the ESA.
+These species have critical habitat designated under the ESA.
 See Table B-2.

 Table B-2.
-ESA-listed species' critical habitat in the Pacific Ocean^a

-Common Name Scientific Name ESA Listing Status Critical Habitat References Hawksbill Sea Turtle Eretmochelys imbricata Endangered None in the Pacific Ocean.
-63 FR 46693 Leatherback Sea Turtle Dermochelys coriacea Endangered Approximately 16,910 square miles (43,798 square km) stretching along the California coast from Point Arena to Point Arguello east of the 3,000 meter depth contour; and 25,004 square miles (64,760 square km) stretching from Cape Flattery, Washington to Cape Blanco, Oregon east of the 2,000 meter depth contour.
-77 FR 4170 Hawaiian Monk Seal an Monk Neomonachus schauinslandi Neomonachus schauinslandi Endangered ilslands (NW lslands (MHI combination pupping and out areas, ar Ten areas in the Northwestern Hawaiian Islands (NWHI) and six in the main Hawaiian Islands (MHI).
+ESA-listed species' critical habitat in the Pacific Ocean^a of the 3,000 meter depth contour; and 25,004 square miles (64,760 square km) stretching from Cape Flattery, Washington to Cape Blanco, Oregon east of the 2,000 meter depth contour.
+Hawaiian Monk Seal Neomonachus schauinslandi Endangered Ten areas in the Northwestern Hawaiian Islands (NWHI) and six in the main Hawaiian Islands (MHI).
 These areas contain one or a combination of habitat types: Preferred pupping and nursing areas, significant haulout areas, and/or marine foraging areas, that will support conservation for the species.
-53 FR 18988, 51 FR 16047, 80 FR 50925 North Pacific Right Whale Eubalaena japonica Endangered Two specific areas are designated, one in the Gulf of Alaska and another in the Bering Sea, 73 FR 19000, 71 FR 38277
+53 FR 18988, 51 FR 16047, 80 FR 50925 North Pacific Right Whale Eubalaena japonica Endangered Two specific areas are designated, one in the Gulf of Alaska and another in the Bering Sea, comprising a total of approximately 95,200 square kilometers (36,750 square miles) of marine habitat.
+73 FR 19000, 71 FR 38277

-comprising a total of approximately 95,200

-square kilometers (36,750 square miles) of

-marine habitat.